Self-managed super fund (SMSF)

 Many professionally managed super funds have DIY investment

 term deposits.
-This gives you some control over your specific
+This gives you some

-running an SMSF.
+responsibilities of running an SMSF.

 Have you considered other super funds or investment